lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "field":  string
 }
 ```
-* column: is a String.
+* `column`: is a String.
 It represent a variable in the SQL statement that will be replaced by the field value if used with 'in' field or the other way round, extracting from the result of an SQL statement to a field if it is in 'out' field.
-* field: is a String.
+* `field`: is a String.
 It will get the information from a Entity's field to be used with 'in' field or the other way round, the field can be filled with the value from the result of an SQL statement.

-This part of the schema requires that you at least declare 'in' or 'out' field, if you declared a bindings object.

-### Expressions
+### expressions
 Each RDBMS's [expression element of the array](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/operation.json) can be one of the following objects:
 ```
 {